microbiome/microbiome/vignettes/Data.md

 ## Reading Chip data from /home/lei/R/x86_64-unknown-linux-gnu-library/3.2/microbiome/extdata
 ```

-To get higher taxonomic levels, use (on HITChip we use L1/L2 instead of Phylum/Genus):
+Get higher taxonomic levels, use (on HITChip we use L1/L2 instead of Phylum/Genus):

 ```r